Management

 Jude is a research assistant for several projects at the institute, alongside completing his master's in neuroscience, following his work at the S. Horowitz law firm.

-Jude holds of a BEd in history, Jewish studies and education from Herzog College, as well an LLM and BA from the "Amirim" program of the Faculty of Humanities of Hebrew University.
+Jude holds a BEd in history, Jewish studies and education from Herzog College, as well an LLM and BA from the "Amirim" program of the Faculty of Humanities of Hebrew University.

 During his studies, he interned at the Ministry of Justice and at a private law firm, worked as a teaching assitanst and research assistant at several organizations (Hebrew University, Tel Aviv University, the Israel Democracy Institute).
 Jude also worked as an intern at the philanthropic Foundation, "Yad Hanadiv", as well as at OECD (during his studies at Sciences-Po, Paris).